-Recent past i was traveling to my hometown very often for my personal work and i was facing difficulties to write article on 2DayGeek due to unavailable of internet as i don’t have proper internet facility because we are staying in remote area.
+Recent past I use to travel to my hometown very often for my personal work and I was facing difficulties to write article on due to unavailability of internet as I don’t have proper internet facility.

 Yes, it’s true.
 It’s awesome tool and supports 194 application documents.